Discover all the tax services we offer

 For $518,401 and up, the tax due is $156,234 + 37% of the amount over $518,400.

 Inflation will affect certain taxes.
 The standard deduction, which doubled for many taxpayers in 2018, is subject to inflation.
 But even with inflation as a consideration, the standard deduction will stay the same for the majority of taxpayers.
 The Alternative Minimum Tax is also subject to inflation, and the estimated amounts are projected to be: $72,900 for individual taxpayers, $113,400 for married filing jointly taxpayers, $56,700 for married filing separately, and $25,400 for estates and trusts.

 One of the questions Greenback accountants are most often asked is how to prepare for the upcoming changes that the new year will bring.
 We always recommend that expats keep a detailed travel calendar so that qualifying for the Foreign Earned Income Exclusion and, potentially, the Foreign Housing Exclusion is a breeze the next year.

 Other best practices in preparation for 2020 include tracking your deductions very carefully (for instance, housing repairs for the Foreign Housing Exclusion).
 Also, find out if you will need to make estimated tax payments and budget accordingly.
 And, lastly, make a plan to vote in the upcoming election.
-Expats make up over nine million Americans who live all over the world, and we deserve to make our voices heard.
+Expats make up over nine million Americans who live all over the world in all sorts of industries, and we deserve to make our voices heard.
 Voting abroad can take a little extra time, so learn about the process, make sure you’re registered, and get your absentee ballot well in advance to avoid any last-minute voting stressors.
 Ninety days before the election is optimum timing to ensure voting with ease.